 John von Neumann

 Von Neumann is the historical figure whose extraordinary cognitive ability is most consistently attested by peers who were themselves at the extreme upper end of intellectual ability.
 Multiple Nobel laureates who worked alongside him described him as qualitatively different in cognitive speed and working memory โ€” able to perform complex calculations mentally faster than others could with paper, and to master entire new fields of mathematics in weeks.
+Research on working memory and its relationship to IQ suggests this capacity for rapid mental calculation is one of the strongest predictors of general cognitive performance.

 He made foundational contributions to quantum mechanics, game theory, functional analysis, and computer architecture โ€” arguably the broadest genuine intellectual contribution of any single person in the twentieth century.
 His case is the most compelling evidence in the historical record for truly exceptional intelligence having a transformative effect on intellectual output.